-If a student is going to be absent for the entire day, a parent should call the attendance line at (781) 326-7500 x1512 or hsattendance@westwood.k12.ma.us by 8:30 am to report the absence.
+If a student is going to be absent for the entire day, a parent/guardian should call the attendance line at (781) 326-7500 x1512 or submit the student's absence electronically to hsattendance@westwood.k12.ma.us by 9:30 AM.

-Attendance Records and Reports to Parents
+Attendance Records and Reports to Families

 Official school attendance records will be kept by the main office.
-Daily attendance is taken in homeroom.
+Daily attendance is taken at the start of the second period each day.
 Class attendance records are maintained by each classroom teacher.

-The school will endeavor to keep parents informed of any potential problems regarding a student's school attendance.
-Parents will receive an email from Aspen if their student is absent from school.
+The school will endeavor to keep parents/guardians informed of any potential problems regarding a student's school attendance.
+Parents/guardians will receive an electronic notification if their student is absent from school.
 Quarterly report cards will indicate the number of absences from school a student has accrued, as well as the number of absences accrued in each class.
 Report cards will also indicate how many times a student has been tardy to school and tardy to each class.
-Faculty and administration will assist students in improving their attendance through counseling, conferences with parents and students, and disciplinary action when warranted.
-Parents are also encouraged to communicate with the school if they have any concerns about their son or daughter's attendance.
+Faculty and administration will assist students in improving their attendance through counseling, conferences with students and families, and disciplinary action when warranted.
+Parents/guardians are also encouraged to communicate with the school if they have any concerns about their child's attendance.